SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Experiments

-\textbf{Evaluation Metrics. } We compute Frechet Inception Distance (FID) to measure the overall diversity and naturalness of the generated motions and R-Precision (RP) \citep{humanml3d} to evaluate the text-adherence to the given prompt.
-For inbetweening, we quantify the mean joint position error (MJPE) for both the full sequence and the keyframes to measure keyframe alignment.
-We further report foot skating~\citep{gmd} and skating ratio~\citep{zhang2022wanderings} to quantify sliding artifacts.
-Motivated by prior scene-aware works~\citep{zhang2020generating3dpeoplescenes, scenemi, humanise}, we holistically assess geometry compliance using 3 metrics.
-Collision-frame ratio (\textbf{CFR}) measures \emph{how often} violations occur: the fraction of frames with any penetration. mean max penetration (\textbf{MMP}) measures \emph{how severe} a violation is when it happens: the average per-frame deepest penetration (m) over colliding frames.
+\paragraph{\textbf{Training Dataset.}} The baseline MDM model is trained on the text–motion paired HML3D dataset~\cite{humanml3d}.
+For adaptation, we additionally use the scene–motion paired TRUMANS dataset~\cite{jiang2024trumans}, a high-quality mocap dataset with precise alignment to scene geometry.
+While HML3D is represented using the skeleton from SMPL-H~\cite{smplh}, TRUMANS is provided in SMPL-X~\cite{smplx}.
+To ensure compatibility, we fit SMPL-H meshes to TRUMANS motions and follow the preprocessing pipeline of~\cite{humanml3d}.
+TRUMANS sequences are relatively slow and long, recorded at 30 FPS.
+We downsample them by a factor of 2 (15 FPS) and segment them into 196-frame clips.
+Although HML3D is at 20 FPS, the slower dynamics of TRUMANS make the downsampled sequences match the speed of HML3D. \paragraph{\textbf{Evaluation Metrics.} } We compute Frechet Inception Distance (\textbf{FID}) to measure the overall diversity and naturalness of the generated motions and R-Precision (\textbf{RP}) \cite{humanml3d} to evaluate the text-adherence to the given prompt.
+Motivated by prior scene-aware works~\cite{zhang2020generating3dpeoplescenes, scenemi, humanise}, we holistically assess geometry compliance using three metrics.
+Collision-frame ratio (\textbf{CFR}) measures \emph{how often} violations occur: the fraction of frames with any penetration.
+Mean max penetration (\textbf{MMP}) measures \emph{how severe} a violation is when it happens: the average per-frame deepest penetration (m) over colliding frames.
 Joint-collision ratio (\textbf{JCR}) measures \emph{how widespread} a violation is: the mean fraction of joints penetrating, computed \emph{only over colliding frames} (pure extent), thus decoupled from CFR's frequency.
 We define penetration using signed distance fields (SDFs) with a 2\,cm tolerance: letting $d_{t,v}$ be the signed distance of joint $v$ at frame $t$ (negative inside), a joint is counted as colliding iff $d_{t,v}<-\delta$ with $\delta{=}2$\,cm.
+For inbetweening, we quantify the mean joint position error (\textbf{MJPE}) for both the full sequence and the keyframes to measure keyframe alignment.
+We further report \textbf{foot skating}~\cite{gmd} and \textbf{skating ratio}~\cite{zhang2022wanderings} to quantify sliding artifacts.